Interfaith Collaborative Against Human Trafficking

 Interfaith Collaborative Meetings

-At bi-monthly meetings, we check in with working groups, plan awareness events and trainings, hear updates within the Human Trafficking Task Force, connect people with new action pieces to fight trafficking, and strategize new methods in equipping more faith communities for local action.
+Currently we keep our meetings and communication online, via zoom and email, communicating opportunities for action as they arise within the community by: checking in with working groups, facilitating awareness events and trainings, hearing updates within the Human Trafficking Task Force, connecting people with new action pieces to fight trafficking, and strategizing new methods in equipping more faith communities for local action.

 Meet Tangible Needs of Survivors